 Fashion Studies and Retail Merchandising is the perfect major for students who would like to spend their career in one of many roles in the dynamic, ever-changing fashion industry.
-Careers such as store or department manager, buyer, or visual merchandiser are typical.
+Careers such as store or department manager, buyer or visual merchandiser are typical.
 Students in Fashion Study and Retail Merchandising acquire a broad knowledge of people and their behavior, an understanding of the world at large and technical knowledge and skills to select fabrics and plan and produce fashion goods.
 A special feature of the Fashion Studies and Retail Merchandising program at SDSU is our cooperative arrangement with the Fashion Institute of Technology (FIT) located in New York City.
 Students may spend one year studying fashion in New York while applying those classes directly to their bachelor's degree at SDSU.
 At the same time, they earn an associate degree from FIT.

-A 7-week (280 hour) full-time summer practicum compatible with career goals is a program requirement.
+An 8-week (300 hour) full-time summer practicum compatible with career goals is a program requirement.

 Check out course descriptions and program requirements for the Fashion Studies and Retail Merchandising in the Online Catalog.